Jesus He Knows Me

-"Jesus He Knows Me" is a song by English rock band Genesis from their 14th studio album, We Can't Dance (1991), released in July 1992 as the album's fourth single.
-The song is a satire of televangelism, released in a period when several televangelists such as Jimmy Swaggart, Robert Tilton and Jim Bakker were under investigation for promising financial success to their listeners, provided they sent money to them.
+"Jesus He Knows Me" is a song by the English rock band Genesis from their fourteenth studio album, We Can't Dance (1991), released in July 1992 by Atlantic and Virgin Records as the album's fourth single.
+The song, written by Tony Banks, Phil Collins and Mike Rutherford, is a satire of televangelism, released in a period when several televangelists such as Jimmy Swaggart, Robert Tilton and Jim Bakker were under investigation for promising financial success to their listeners, provided they sent money to them.
+The accompanying music video featured Collins as an unscrupulous televangelist and received a nomination for British Video of the Year at the 1993 Brit Award.
 The song reached No. 10 in Canada, No. 20 in the United Kingdom and No. 23 in the United States.

 Background

 Before the lyrics were added, the song's title was "Do The New Thing", possibly referencing Tony Banks' opening keyboard notes, which are heard again in the bridge.
 According to the behind-the-scenes documentary Genesis: No Admittance, the first lyric Phil Collins wrote out of improvisation was the chorus line "Jesus, he knows me, and he knows I'm right".
 Following up that lyric logically took him to the idea of manic/fanatic Christians who believe that they are 'in touch' with the Almighty, which was best personified by televangelists, many of whom finance their lavish lifestyles by conning believers out of charitable donations.
 Banks commented that while he likes the song, it's a bit more cynical than Collins's usual style of songwriting.